chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 ]
 ```

-**Remember:**
-When you override equals(), you MUST take an argument of type Object, but that when you override compareTo(), you should take an argument of the type you're sorting.
+**Remember:** When you override equals(), you MUST take an argument of type Object, but when you override compareTo(), you should take an argument of the type you're sorting.

 **But we'll probably want to sort DVD collections in lots of different ways.
 Since we sorted our ArrayList by implementing the compareTo() method, we seem to be stuck.
 We can only implement compareTo() once in a class.**